threefoldfoundation/info_threefold_pub/wiki/tfgrid/dao/tfdao.md

 - manage code upgrade of TFChain/DAO
 - solution providers and their reward (v3.2+)
 - sales channels and their reward (v3.2+)
-- approval for changes to anything in our ecosytem
+- approval for changes to anything in our ecosytem, by means of GEP.

 More info on [This Doc](dao_executors_validators) (good relevant info).